-Review of pathology, etiology, and clinical manifestations of cardiopulmonary disorders commonly encountered by the physical therapist.
+Review of pathology, etiology, and clinical manifestations of cardiopulmonary disorders encountered by physical therapists.
 ECG interpretation and assessment.
-Practical strategies in the management of patients/clients at risk for chronic vascular disease.
-Comprehensive overview of the epidemiology, risk factor identification, assessment, and intervention to remediate or ameliorate risk and negative health effects of metabolic syndrome.
+Management of patients/clients at risk for chronic vascular disease.
+Overview of the epidemiology, risk factors, assessment, and interventions which address risks and negative health effects of metabolic syndrome.
 Emphasizes evidence-based research to guide the development of assessment, prevention, and intervention strategies.

 PTGR 516.
 Movement Science of the Upper Quarter.
 3 Units.

-Presents theories, research, and clinical applications related to the pathomechanics of spine and upper extremity injuries.
-Utilizes clinical reasoning and evidence-based practice to support the role of muscular imbalance in the pathogenesis of common orthopaedic disorders of the upper quarter.
-Provides an understanding of how faulty biomechanics can contribute to spine and upper extremity injuries.
-Provides a foundation to assist in the diagnosis of movement-related impairments.
-Supervises students in hands-on laboratory sessions to teach analysis of normal and abnormal movement patterns of the upper quarter.
-Provides laboratory time to develop skills needed to perform a thorough evaluation of movement dysfunction, focusing on the upper quarter.
-Assists in the development and design of specific interventions aimed at changing movement dysfunctions of the upper quarter.
+Presents pathomechanics of spine and upper extremity injuries.
+Explores the role of muscular imbalance in the pathogenesis of orthopaedic disorders of the upper quarter, and how faulty biomechanics contribute to injuries.
+Diagnosis, analysis, and evaluation of normal and abnormal movement patterns.
+Development and design of specific interventions aimed at changing movement dysfunctions of the upper quarter.

 PTGR 517.
 Movement Science: Lower Quarter Biomechanical Relationships.
 3 Units.

-Presents theories, research, and clinical applications related to the pathomechanics of lumbar spine and lower extremity injuries.
-Utilizes clinical reasoning and evidence-based practice to support the role of muscular imbalance in the pathogenesis of common orthopaedic disorders of the lower quarter.
-Provides an understanding of how faulty biomechanics can contribute to lumbar spine and lower extremity injuries.
-Provides a foundation to assist in the diagnosis of movement-related impairments.
-Supervises students in hands-on laboratory sessions to teach analysis of normal and abnormal movement patterns of the lower quarter.
-Provides laboratory time to develop skills needed to perform a thorough evaluation of movement dysfunction focusing on the lower quarter.
-Assists in the development and design of specific interventions aimed at changing movement dysfunctions of the lower quarter.
+Presents pathomechanics of lumbar spine and lower extremity injuries.
+Explores the role of muscular imbalance in the pathogenesis of common orthopaedic disorders of the lower quarter and how faulty biomechanics can contribute to injuries.
+Diagnosis, analysis, and evaluation of normal and abnormal movement patterns.
+Development and design of specific interventions aimed at changing movement dysfunctions of the lower quarter.